bekopharm/x4-simpit/README.md

 Have some ideas how this may look:

-> ./X4 -nosoundthrottle -nocputhrottle -skipintro -debug scripts -logfile debuglog.txt -scriptlogfile scriptlog.txt
+> ./X4 -nosoundthrottle -nocputhrottle -skipintro -debug scripts -logfile debuglog.txt -scriptlogfiles